Some say crafting a good App Store page is an art, but we say it’s a science.

 *Please note that Google is rolling out an updated App Listing design, which will affect the First Impression Frame in the Google Play Store.
 You can learn more about how this update will impact your ASO strategy

-2. Different Creatives on Each Platform
+2. Use Different Creatives for Each App Store

 It’s important to realize that what works on the Apple App Store does not necessarily work on Google Play—and vice versa.
 Why?